NourhanSaeed707/Design-pattern/Creational-Design-Pattern/Singleton.md

 # Design Consideration:
 - Singleton doesn't need any parameters from outside, if you find yourself need of support of constructor arguments, you need **a simple factory** or **factory method** pattern instead.

+## Example of Singleton in java:
+- java.lang.Runtime